toddcf/code-snippets/javascript/objects/promise/promise-methods/catch.md

   });
 ```

-Now if you call . . .
+When something happens inside your promise that causes the `reject()` function to be invoked . . .

 ```
 let promise = new Promise(resolve, reject) {